-Windows Subsystem for Linux is a Linux environment which could be installed on Windows10 machines and then could be used to run linux binaries.
-But WSL 1 was too limited to be compatible with the docker daemon as it requers a set of low level features.
+Windows Subsystem for Linux is a Linux environment which could be installed on Windows 10 machines and then could be used to run linux binaries.
+But WSL 1 was too limited to be compatible with the docker daemon as it requires a set of low level features.

-WSL 2 is a brand new environment read more which supports easy integration with docker host mode.
+WSL 2 is a brand new environment (read more on microsoft website) which supports easy integration with docker host mode.
 In other words, you don't need stand-alone virtual machines like virtualbox or VMware and complex setup guides anymore, docker will work natively here 😊

-To install WSL 2 on your Windows 10 Home (or Windows 10 Pro) use this guide.
+To install WSL 2 on your Windows 10 Home (or Windows 10 Pro) use this WSL 2 update guide.
 To make docker work then, carefully execute all steps including installing

 WSL Integration.
 If you had WSL 1 before WSL 2 like most of us, it might show you